redcode/Z80/README.md

 ### As an external dependency in CMake-based projects

-The Z80 library [includes](#option_Z80_WITH_CMAKE_SUPPORT) a [config-file package](https://cmake.org/cmake/help/latest/manual/cmake-packages.7.html#config-file-packages) for integration into CMake-based projects, which should be installed for development.
+The Z80 library [includes](#option_Z80_WITH_CMAKE_SUPPORT) a [config-file package](https://cmake.org/cmake/help/latest/manual/cmake-packages.7.html#config-file-packages) for integration into CMake-based projects that must be installed for development.
 Use [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) to find the `Z80` package.
-This creates the `Z80` imported library target that carries the necessary transitive link dependencies.
-The linking method can optionally be selected by specifying either the `Shared` component or the `Static` component.
+This creates the `Z80` imported library target, which carries the necessary transitive link dependencies.
+Optionally, the linking method can be selected by specifying either the `Shared` or `Static` component.

 Example: